Skip to main content

 Exhibition tours

-We invite you to take one of our free tours, but there’s no one path through the galleries, so you’re welcome to explore at your own pace.
+We invite you to take one of our self-guided tours, but there’s no one path through the galleries, so you’re welcome to explore at your own pace.
 Curious to learn more about something in the exhibitions?
 Gallery guides will be on hand to answer questions.

 Ongoing exhibitions